 This post may contain affiliate links.
-As an Amazon Associate, I earn from qualifying purchases.
+As a Sheet Music Plus and Amazon Associate, I earn from qualifying purchases.
 That means I make a small commission (at no additional cost to you) if you purchase something from an affiliate link.

 When I first started teaching piano, I collected any piano pedagogy books I could find.
 Now that blogs (like this one!) offer a lot of information on piano teaching, it is easy to forget about books.
 I still find many books that offer a wealth of information.
 I keep them on my bookshelf and reference them anytime I struggle with a particular area of teaching.